hzwer/ECCV2022-RIFE/README.md

-# RIFE - Real-Time Intermediate Flow Estimation for Video Frame Interpolation
+# Real-Time Intermediate Flow Estimation for Video Frame Interpolation
+**2022.7.4 - Our paper is accepted by ECCV2022 🎉.
+Thanks to all relevant authors, contributors and users!**

+In the past year and a half, RIFE has submitted five submissions（rejected by CVPR21 ICCV21 CVPR22 AAAI22).
+Thanks to all anonymous reviewers, your suggestions have helped to significantly improve the paper!
+Our latest version paper will be released ASAP.
+We recently change the organization of the paper and adds more experiments and insights.

 ## [YouTube](https://www.youtube.com/results?search_query=rife+interpolation&sp=CAM%253D) | [BiliBili](https://search.bilibili.com/all?keyword=SVFI&order=stow&duration=0&tids_1=0) | [Colab](https://colab.research.google.com/github/hzwer/arXiv2020-RIFE/blob/main/Colab_demo.ipynb) | [Tutorial](https://www.youtube.com/watch?v=gf_on-dbwyU&feature=emb_title)

 **Pinned Software: [RIFE-App](https://grisk.itch.io/rife-app) | [FlowFrames](https://nmkd.itch.io/flowframes) | [SVFI (中文)](https://github.com/YiWeiHuang-stack/Squirrel-Video-Frame-Interpolation)**